1 Hour / 1 CE

 • Intended Audience

-This training is designed for mental health and legal professionals seeking to understand how suggestibility can impact a defendant’s competence-related abilities.
-The program is suitable for individuals at all experience levels—beginner, intermediate, and advanced—and is particularly relevant for those specializing in forensic psychology, clinical psychology, legal consulting, and related fields.
-Participants will gain insights applicable to a variety of professional environments, including courts, forensic clinics, correctional facilities, law enforcement agencies, health care, social services, and educational settings.
+This training is designed for mental health and legal professionals who want to understand how suggestibility can affect a defendant’s competence-related abilities.
+It is particularly relevant for those specializing in forensic psychology, clinical psychology, legal consulting, and related fields, and is suitable for individuals seeking to deepen their knowledge of the intersection between suggestibility and legal competence.

 • Experience Level